 The IRS has just announced it is waiving the estimated IRS underpayment penalty for millions of taxpayers who fell short this year.

-It’s not every day the IRS decides to give millions of taxpayers a break, so savor the moment.
+It’s not every day the IRS decides to give millions of taxpayers a break, so savor the moment for now.

 Now let’s break down what this means for the average taxpayer.
 The IRS charges a tax penalty if you don’t withhold enough of your taxes throughout the year.
 The usual threshold to trigger a penalty is 90%.
 The IRS just dropped it to 80%.